After leaving temporarily occupied territories, pensions can be lost — without mandatory identification, payments will not be made

 The Pension Fund has provided several options for identity confirmation to make the procedure accessible even in difficult life circumstances.

 The fastest way is authorization in the PFU personal account using a qualified electronic signature or "Diia.Sign."
-After logging in, the user undergoes automated verification.
+After login, the user undergoes automated verification.

 A pensioner can apply for a video conference with a PFU employee.
-During the session, it is necessary to present a passport or other document; answer clarifying questions; confirm current personal data.
+During the session, it is necessary to present a passport or other document, answer clarifying questions, and confirm current personal data.

 The classic method is visiting a PFU service center or an authorized bank.
 The procedure is conducted upon presentation of an identity document.

 Citizens can contact Ukrainian consular institutions to obtain a document confirming they are alive.
-This document, together with an application, is then sent to the PFU or submitted through electronic services.
+This document, together with an application, is then sent to the PFU or submitted via electronic services.

 What happens if identification is missed

 If identification is not completed within the established period, the Pension Fund has the right to temporarily suspend payments.
 However, this does not mean losing the right to a pension.
-After completing the procedure: payments are resumed; the amount for the entire delay period is accrued; the pension case is restored without the need for a new appointment of payments.
+After completing the procedure: payments are restored; the amount for the entire delay period is accrued; the pension case is reinstated without the need for a new appointment of payments.

 In fact, identification is a technical condition for the continuity of payments, not a reason for their cancellation.